ThoughtHaven/Identity/README.md

 What about an email and password?
 Then use them to login [`identity.Login(email, password)`].

-If emails and/or passwords aren't supported, then those helper methods simply drop off the identity instance.
+If the User has no email and/or password, then those helper methods simply drop off the identity instance.

 **Applications decide** whether or not their users will have IDs, password hashes, security stamps, and last logins.
 And the IdentityService lights up with only the methods that make sense for that User.